 WHAT IS SKYPE?

 Skype is a widely used chat application that provides users with voice and video calls over an internet connection.
 The internet application, which was previously used only for the purpose of video conversation without the translation feature, provided simultaneous interpreting in nine different languages with the developed features.
-With this feature, simultaneous interpreting in English, Italian, Portuguese, Spanish, German, French, Chinese, Arabic and Russian languages have been started through Skype application.
+With this feature, simultaneous interpreting in English, Italian, Portuguese, Spanish, German, French, Chinese, Arabic, and Russian languages have been started through the Skype application.
 Following these languages, the application has been further developed and Skype has been working with Microsoft Translator for a long time.
 It aimed to increase the application to the next level by adding Japanese, which is one of the most challenging languages in terms of reading, understanding, and structure.
 With these new features, it seems that Skype has successfully accomplished its goal of attracting both the tourism audience and many business-related inputs and outputs on its own application.
-To use the simultaneous interpreting feature via Skype application, simply click on the shortcut of the application and select the world icon.
+To use the simultaneous interpreting feature via the Skype application, simply click on the shortcut of the application and select the world icon.
 In order to be able to use this feature between our own language and world languages in the future, we are proud to continue to follow the development of technology and we support you, hoping that Microsoft Translator and Skype will continue to work.